vikramk9852/Skeleton-blockchain-application/README.md

 # first-blockchain-application
 My first blockchain application built on ethereum.
 This application let you store your valuable ideas in the ethereum blockchain.
-So later you may give proof of originality of your idea in case of duplicacy.
+So later you may give proof of originality of your idea in case someone stolen your idea.